UMC; University General; Memorabilia; Donations Header graphic

 Series 43. - C:0/46/61 (A08-11)

 This Series contains memorabilia of the University of Missouri, (ca. 1970), collected by MU alumnus Philip Fisher Rahm (Bachelor of Arts, 1940).
-The memorabilia consists of three prints (photo-mechanical reproductions of drawings by artist M. Cason) of scenes from the Columbia campus, including Jesse Hall, Memorial Union, and the Journalism Archway.
+The memorabilia consist of three prints (photo-mechanical reproductions of drawings by artist M. Cason) of scenes from the Columbia campus, including Jesse Hall, Memorial Union, and the Journalism Archway.
 The prints were received by Rahm from the Development Fund offices in Jesse Hall.

-(1 FF, 725, 1, 3 Small Holdings Box 1)
+(FF, Small Holdings Box 1)

 Note to Archivist: The prints were donated by Barb Christopher, grand-daughter of Philip Rahm.